First Order Axial Perturbation of the Reissner-Nordstr\"{o}m Metric in a Possible Parity-Violating Gravity Background: Numerical Implementation and Boundary Treatment

-We will be using the Wolfram Mathematical numerical ODE solver \texttt{NDSolve} to solve the ODE in three regions, distinctly defined as $0 < r < r_-$, $r_- < r < r_+$, and $r_+ < r < \infty$.
+We shall now move from analytical to numerical analyses of the structures of the perturbation functions.
+We will be using the Wolfram Mathematica numerical ODE solver \texttt{NDSolve} to solve the ODE in three regions, distinctly defined as $0 < r < r_-$, $r_- < r < r_+$, and $r_+ < r < \infty$.
 For now, we shall focus on the bound-like states to be obtained in the region between the horizons.
 Subsequently, we will analyze the behavior in the external and internal spaces.

+The ODE~\eqref{eq-radial} for the radial function $R(r)$ becomes singular at the horizons $r = r_\pm$, where $f(r) = 0$, making the equation numerically stiff and potentially unstable near these points.
+To obtain physically reliable numerical solutions, we implement a small offset from the horizons by defining the numerical integration domain as $r \in [r_- + \epsilon, r_+ - \epsilon]$, where $\epsilon$ is a small positive parameter.
+For our computations, we use $\epsilon = 10^{-6}$ in our natural units.
+This choice ensures we remain sufficiently far from the singular horizons while maintaining proximity to the physical domain of interest between the inner and outer horizons.